Soft tissue

 • Intracytoplasmic hyaline globules may be seen

-• All stages:
+• All stages

-• Mitoses common but pleomorphism usually minimal
+• Mitoses are common but pleomorphism is usually minimal

-• Extravasated erythrocytes and hemosiderin common findings
+• Extravasated erythrocytes and hemosiderin deposits are common

-• Plasma cells present in most cases
+• Plasma cells are present in most cases

 Microscopic (histologic) images